 Each year, Mazda has taken part in the Hiroshima Flower Festival since its inception in 1977.
 The Festival, held on the consecutive holidays in May, is one of the largest events held in Hiroshima Prefecture.
 The Company hosts the Mazda Zoom-Zoom Plaza, where vehicles are exhibited and events that are fun for both children and their parents are organized.

-- Songs, dances, and kamishibai (a picture-story show) on the theme of vehicles and the environment were performed on stage.
+- Songs, dances, and environmental quizzes were performed on stage.

 To promote interaction with the community by opening plant grounds for public events

-In addition to 169 teams in the In–house Category in which Mazda employees competed by division, 158 teams in the Community Category for local residents and suppliers from as far away as the Kyushu and Kanto regions participated.
-(A total of approximately 2,000 runnners from 327 teams)
+In addition to 148 teams in the In-house Category, in which Mazda employees competed by division, 140 teams in the Community Category for local residents and suppliers from as far away as the Kyushu and Kansai regions participated (a total of approximately 2,000 runners from 288 teams).